davidruda/Traffic-Signal-Optimization/README.md

 ---

 ## How to build the simulation for use in Python
+- On Linux you’ll need to install the `python-dev` or `python3-dev` packages eg. `sudo apt install python3-dev`

-- simply run `pip install ./simulation` (ideally in a virtual environment)
+- Simply run `pip install ./simulation` (ideally in a virtual environment)
-- verify by running `python test.py`
+- Verify by running `python test.py`

 ---